bteger508/secure-sms-chat-plugin/StudentSymposium/README.md

 ### Sadie

+There were quite a bit of interesting projects, and it was cool to see what other majors are doing.
+At our stand, we got to talk to many people curious about our project, including Ellen Thorington, who I learned is Renet's wife, so it was really cool to meet her.
+After Ben and Ethan arrived a took a lap around to look at all the projects.
+Most of which seemed to fall into the categories of biology, zoology, psychology, and sociology.
+I beleive there were also a couple of urban planning and at least one museum exhibition planning one.
+At one point I got into a conversation with someone about project, and while we went on tangents it lasted for at least half an hour.
+I'm personally not great at presentations and socializing with a lot of new people, but it honeslty wasn't as bad as I thought it was going to be.

 ### Nicole

 I was first to the scene and for the first 10-15 minutes it was very quiet.
 It then started to pick up and my time there flew by.
 While I was alone I presented to Rianna Schwartz which was interesting to do because she had no clue what anything meant so it was fun to explain.
 Once Sadie showed up it started to get busy and we were talking with people the whole time till I had to leave to go to class.
 A lot of the people stopped at our project because we were associated with Accutech.
 One guy applied there and another guy used to work there.
 It was neat to hear their career stories and talk about our tech stack.